Dr. T. Lamar Goree, Superintendent

-In addition to his work in the district, Goree serves Caddo Parish and Shreveport through his work with Downtown Rotary, Committee of 100, Step Forward, Strategic Action Council, Caddo Children and Youth Planning Board and Caddo Sheriff’s Safety Town Advisory Board.
+In addition to his work in the district, Dr. Goree serves Caddo Parish and Shreveport through his work with My Brother’s Keeper, Downtown Rotary, Committee of 100, Step Forward, Strategic Action Council, Caddo Children and Youth Planning Board and Caddo Sheriff’s Safety Town Advisory Board.

-Goree and his wife, Kimberly, met in math class during their junior year at Huntington High School.
+Dr. Goree and his wife, Kimberly, met in math class during their junior year at Huntington High School.
 They are the proud parents of two children.
-The eldest Goree attends Louisiana State University in Baton Rouge and is currently in chiropractic school while their daughter, Madison, is a high school sophomore in Caddo Schools.
+Their son, Morgan, graduated in December 2019 from Louisiana State University in Baton Rouge and is currently in chiropractic school while their daughter, Madison, is a high school sophomore in Caddo Schools.